 Emission calculations are performed using livestock categories that are more detailed than those used in the reporting of emissions.
-For this reason, uncertainty values have been aggregated using the propagation-of-error method.
+For this reason, uncertainty values have been aggregated using the propagationof-error method.
 With independent categories, the aggregation of uncertainty values leads to lower combined uncertainty.
 The propagation-of-error method can be used to calculate uncertainty values with dependencies, although simplified formulas are available only for fully dependent or independent uncertainties.
 Dependencies between 0% and 100% can be aggregated during the calculation of overall uncertainty.
 This method is used to reduce the likelihood of underestimating uncertainty values.

-2.4.3 Uncertainties of general activity data

-Uncertainty of livestock numbers
+2.4.3 Uncertainties of general activity data Uncertainty of livestock numbers

 Uncertainty estimates for livestock numbers have been described by Statistics Netherlands (CBS, 2012).
 It was necessary to include additional uncertainty values according to expert judgement, as they are not part of the methodology of the WUM.
 In most cases, this applies to young animals, for which N excretions are included in the excretions of the mother animal.
 The uncertainty value for the number of piglets is assumed to be 10%, with the values in the total number of sheep being 10% and in the total number of goats being 10%, based on expert judgement.
-The uncertainty of the number of privately-owned horses and ponies is assumed to be 50%.
+The uncertainty of poultry numbers have been reduced by half as the I&R system is more accurate than the agricultural census.
+The uncertainty of the number of privately-owned horses and ponies, mules and asses and sheep is assumed to be 50%.